How to fix Puppeteer font issues

 Set a color profile

-Chromium tries to keep your ink budget light by using special color profiles for your PDF’s.
-This is a good thing for the most part, but can result in colors of your PDF’s not coming through properly.
-To fix this, specify another launch flag — this time using the --force-color-profile
+Chromium tries to keep your ink budget light by using special color profiles for your PDF's.
+This is very well intentioned, but can result in colors of your PDF's not coming through properly.
+To fix this, specify another launch flag -- this time using the --force-color-profile switch.

 //before